joeborunda/api-reference-sample/docs/api-reference-guide.md

 * License
 * Contact

-## About the "API {Resource name}" section
+## About the "API Resource name" section

-Use the _{Resource name}_ section to provide reference information for a subset of API endpoints that are grouped around a resource type.
+Use the _Resource name_ section to provide reference information for a subset of API endpoints that are grouped around a resource type.
 You can use this section to describe the data model of the resource type.

 The template assumes that the API endpoints are grouped by the resource type that they are interacting with.

 **Title**

-Substitute the document title `{Resource name}` with the actual resource name.
+Substitute the document title `Resource name` with the actual resource name.
 The resource name usually uses the same naming convention as in the source code.

 **Short description**